Skip to main content

 Tuition Remission and Tuition Exchange

 Augustana College offers several education benefit options for employees, their spouses and their qualifying children.
 Each program described below has varied eligibility requirements.
 Cost and availability may vary based on the program and the participating school.
-Meetings will be held on a periodic basis to answer questions and help employees who hope to use this benefit understand the details of their particular situation.
+Meetings will be held on a periodic basis to answer questions and help employees who hope to use this benefit to understand the details of their particular situation.

 The education benefit policy at Augustana College is subject to changes or elimination at any time by the Board of Trustees and is not considered a contractual or vested obligation.
 These programs currently are not taxable; however, should these benefits be declared compensation subject to either federal or state taxes, Augustana College will not be financially liable for such taxes.
 All inquiries concerning benefit eligibility should be directed to the Office of Human Resources.
 The Office of Financial Aid coordinates coordination for tuition exchange with other institutions, as well as tuition remission, once eligibility has been confirmed.